Hyper-Dragon/ChessStats/README.md

 __version 0.4__
 * CAPS averages broken down by time control.
     * These are available for games that have been analysed on the chess.com website (games with no analysis are marked with '-' on ingest).

-## Installation
-Download the latest version from the [Releases](https://github.com/Hyper-Dragon/ChessStats/releases) page, extract _ChessStats.exe_ and put it where you want it to go.
-Note that the cache and reporting directories are created relative to the executable's location.

-## Saying Thank You
-If you find this useful and want to say thanks just send me a fun trophy or two or three over on chess.com :smiley:

 ## Usage
 ```